sfu-rsl/symrustc_toolchain/generated/README.rst

           python3-pip \
       && sudo apt-get clean

+We can conveniently introduce the next shortcuts:

 .. code:: Dockerfile

   ENV SYMRUSTC_HOME=$HOME/belcarra_source
   ENV SYMRUSTC_HOME_CPP=$SYMRUSTC_HOME/src/cpp
   ENV SYMRUSTC_HOME_RS=$SYMRUSTC_HOME/src/rs

-Even if SymCC is not yet installed, we can enable the following variable so that it is early available in global scope for future importing images:
+Even if SymCC is not yet installed, we can enable the exportation of this next variable so that it will be available in global scope for the rest of the document:

 .. code:: Dockerfile